Grrrolf/Test/U64/U64_FAQ.rst

 -----------------------------------------------------
 The Ultimate 64 comes without an enclosure. this means that you will need to find one yourself.
-There are various sources where you can find a C64 or C64c encloser.
+There are various sources where you can find a C64 or C64c enclosure.
 Most commenly used sources are probably ebay and other classifieds websites.
 If you have an old C64 which is out or order, you can use that case also.

+The easiest is to install the U64 into a C64 bread bin enclosure.
+For the most C64c enclosures you will need to use some creativity, but most creative people have shared their creations, mainly 3d-print files for the keyboard mounts.

-Another source is `Pixelwizard Retros shop
+Another source is the `Pixelwizard Retros shop
 <https://shop.pixelwizard.eu/commodore-c64/>`_ These are newly moulded C64c
-cases from an old mould that was found in some warehouse a few years ago.
+cases from an old mould that was found in some warehouse a some years ago.

-The easiest is to install the U64 into a C64 bread bin enlosure.
-For the most C64c enclosures you will need to use some creativity ;-)

-A German company has designed a plexi glass enclosure specifically for the Ultimate 64.
+A German company has designed a beautiful plexi glass enclosure specifically for the Ultimate 64.
 You can find this `product here
 <https://www.plexilaser.de/Acrylgehaeuse-fuer-das-Ultimate-64-FPGA-Board-Teilesatz>`_.

 C64 bread box
 ^^^^^^^^^^^^^
+You can
 "[...]
 If the connector plate is not included or missing, you can find 3d print-files for 3d printing the connector plate here: https://www.thingiverse.com/thing:959633.
 There are various 3d printing